 Many young people understandably want to live independently from their parents as soon as possible, but forking out for a big rent bill every month doesn’t leave much money to save for a deposit.

-According to Hamptons International’s Time to Save Index, released last year, moving back home could reduce the time it takes a single first-time buyer in England and Wales to save for a deposit from 13 years to nine years.
+According to Hamptons International’s Time to Save Index, released in 2016, moving back home could reduce the time it takes a single first-time buyer in England and Wales to save for a deposit from 13 years to nine years.
 Meanwhile, a couple moving back home could reduce the time taken to save up from three and a half years to 18 months.

 If you are struggling to build up a deposit and to afford the mortgage on a whole property, you could buy just a portion.
 Shared ownership enables you to buy between 25% and 75% of a property from a housing association, and pay rent on the remainder.
 You will still need a deposit, but the amount you have to save will be smaller, and in proportion with the amount you are buying.
 If you were planning to borrow a 90% mortgage on a 50% share of a £200,000 house, you would have to put down a £10,000 deposit rather than the £20,000 you’d need if you were buying the whole property.